 The principles of the emerging town centre masterplan were presented to representatives of the town council.
-Those present were supportive of the principles, particularly the Lutterworth Lanes concept.

 Additional comments not previously raised included:

 - Need shops and businesses to open for longer period over the weekend to maximise attractiveness of town centre and dwell time - Max Electrical on Church Street has a franchise with Euronics.
 This is a very good model where a local business has the backing of an international retail group (association).
 Could this be replicated for other businesses in the town centre?